robertegj/profile-intro/readme.md

 Long term goals? 💾 me 🧑 ➡ ☁

+Currently, some of my github pages have been flagged as malicious 🕵🏻‍♂️
+This is kind of a flex; There is no malicious code in my repos, feel free to audit the repos and the code within.
+I think the "Evil Logins" project did it :]

 > Talk is cheap.
 Show me the code.
 >
 > — Linus Torvalds